Seeing Eye to AI: Human Alignment via Gaze-Based Response Rewards for Large Language Models: Appendix

 \subsubsection{Training datails}

-During training, the \acrshort{et} features predictor model remains frozen, while the \acrshort{et} features projector is normally trained without adapters (\autoref{fig:fig2}).
+During training, the \acrshort{et} features predictor model remains frozen.
 The \acrshort{rm} is fine-tuned on top of the open-source models using QLoRA \citep{dettmers_qlora_2023} based on \acrfull{lora} \citep{hu_lora_2021}, which fine-tunes select dense layers by optimizing low-rank decomposition matrices representing weight changes, instead of directly updating pre-trained weights.
 QLoRA introduces memory optimization techniques such as the 4-bit NormalFloat (NF4), a novel data type, to improve performance without increasing memory usage.
 Following \cite{dettmers_qlora_2023} we use hyperparameters: r=8, alpha=32, and dropout=0.1.

 We also fine-tune the \acrshort{rm} embedding layer, since we are adding new tokens for the chat format and special separators tokens in our \textbf{RewardConcat} method (\autoref{sec:method}).
 Also, the last layer added to the \acrshort{rm} for the scalar reward is trained from scratch without adapters.
 Our implementation is based in \textit{pytorch} and we use \textit{transformers} \footnote{\url{https://huggingface.co/docs/transformers/index}} from Hugging Face.